-If a candidate has indicated to the Membership Team that they have a disability or learning difficulty then a note will be made when logging their application.
+If a candidate has indicated to the Membership Team that they have a form of neurodiversity, such as dyslexia then a note will be made when logging their application.
 To prevent the possibility of prejudgement of the candidate's submission, and due to the confidential nature of this information, this will not initially be disclosed to the assessors.